-A full musical adaptation of Kahlil Gibran’s Broken Wings has announced a run in London.
+A full musical adaptation of Kahlil Gibran’s Broken Wings has opened in London.

 The show, by Nadim Naaman and Dana Al Fardan, has had previous concert productions but this will be its first full staging.

-Directed by Bronagh Lagan, the production will play at Charing Cross Theatre from 26 January (previews from 21 January) until 5 March 2022.
+Directed by Bronagh Lagan, the production will play at Charing Cross Theatre from Tuesday 15 February 2022, with previews from 11 February, and run until 26 March 2022.

 New York City, 1923.
 Through exquisite poetry and enchanting music, an ageing Gibran narrates our tale, transporting us back two decades and across continents, to turn-of-the-century Beirut.
 Gibran meets Selma; their connection is instant and their love affair, fated.
 However, their journey to happiness is soon thrown off course, as the pair face obstacles that shake the delicate foundation of their partnership.
 Will their love win out or will their dream of a life together be torn apart?

 Performed in-the-round, Broken Wings takes us on an unmissable musical voyage, exploring issues of gender equality, immigration, the freedom to love who we love, and what ‘home’ really means to us.
 Over a century later, and the themes and debates raised in Gibran’s story, remain increasingly relevant today.